splunk/public-o11y-docs/admin/admin-onboarding/phase3/phase3.rst

    Part 2: Expand and optimize Splunk Application Performance Monitoring <phase3-apm>

 After completing :ref:`phase1` and :ref:`phase2`, you are ready for phase 3, expansion and optimization.
 In phase 3, you solidify the best practices and frameworks from the pilot rollout phase and apply them to a wider pool of infrastructure, applications, and teams.
 You begin by expanding and optimizing Splunk Application Performance Monitoring and Splunk Infrastructure Monitoring.

-Complete the following topics:
+For this phase, complete the following topics:

 1. :ref:`Expansion and optimization part 1: Splunk Infrastructure Monitoring <phase3-im>`.